Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

     ng serve
     ```

-    The application will start a local development server, typically accessible on a different port (e.g., `http://localhost:4201/` or `http://localhost:4200/` if you stop the user frontend first).
+    The application will start a local development server, typically accessible on a different port (e.g., `http://localhost:4201/` .
 Check your console output for the exact port.

 ## 5.6 Post-Installation Steps